threlte/test-renderer/README.md

 Additionally, the [Vitest environment](https://vitest.dev/guide/environment.html) must be set to a DOM enviroment.

-If you are using Svelte Testing Library and its plugin, the `threlteTesting` plugin isn't needed as they have the same internals.

 ### Limitations

 The test renderer runs in a node.js environment, and it does not attempt to mock a webgl canvas, which can become quite complicated.
 Instead, it creates a Threlte context and renders your component as a child of a Threlte `<SceneGraphObject>`.
 This means that testing `<Canvas>` or `WebGLRenderer` related configuration and behavior won't work.